datduonguva/cuddly-octo-succotash/_posts/2022-03-03-graph-convolutional-neural-network.md

 A_hat = DD.dot(A).dot(DD).astype(np.float32)
 ```

-As exlained in the introduction, we need to transform the input to the output using:
+As explained in the introduction, we need to transform the input to the output using:

 $$